abtieku/group4-project/README.md

 ## Questions to be answered with the data

-- Avg review per city per category
+- Average review per city per category
 - What is the percentage for positive and negative reviews per city per category
 - Top 5 restaurants in a City.
 - Train and evaluate various machine learning models to predict the machine learning model with the highest accuracy